cwendorf/Sourcebook/Reports/summarized-examples/posthocs.md

 ## Post Hoc Comparisons

 Post hoc tests build on the ANOVA results and provide a more focused comparison among the groups and usually follows a presentation of the ANOVA (which already includes the descriptive information).
-The first example focuses on statistical significance testing, whereas as the second version includes and emphasizes interpretation of the confidence intervals (and can be presented on its own).
+The first example focuses on statistical significance testing, whereas the second version includes and emphasizes interpretation of the confidence intervals (and can be presented on its own).

 > Tukey's HSD tests showed that the first group scored statistically significantly different than the third group, *t*(9) = -2.89, p = 043.
 However, the other comparisons were not statistically significant (*p*s > .05).